-We know that first responders and their families have faced enormous challenges during and after the Black Summer bushfires.
-Our clinical services – including psychology support and care coordination – exist to give you a helping hand, for free and with privacy.
+We know that first responders and their families face enormous challenges.
+Our clinical support services – including psychology support and care coordination – exist to give you a helping hand, for free and with privacy.

 Whatever you’re going through, and wherever you’re located, you can book a support session.

 You can call us or send an email, or submit a contact form (see below).

 Our psychologists are highly experienced in the challenges and traumas that first responders and their families go through.
 We can help you find ways to feel well again.

 We’re independent, so we’re not part of any workplaces or first responder organisations.

 And we’re here to support families, as well as first responders.